mmazzarolo/mmazzarolo.com/content/blog/2017-03-06-middlewares-the-underrated-redux-strength/index.md

 ## How do I write a Redux middleware?

-I can't stress this enough: Even if there are already many different middlewares already available on npm (which is one of the reason Redux is so strong right now) you can and **you should** create your own middlewares.
+I can't stress this enough: Even if there are already many different middlewares already available on npm (which is one of the reasons why Redux is so strong right now) you can and **you should** create your own middlewares.

 The Redux documentation [on middlewares](http://redux.js.org/docs/advanced/Middleware.html) explains in an extremely detailed way how to use middlewares, but it might be a bit hard to digest if you're